datasciencecampus/laika/README.md

 sign up for a developer key.

-Having obtained your developer key from MapBox, store it in an env. variable:
+Having obtained your developer key from MapBox, store it in an environment variable:

 ```
 export MapboxAccessToken="my_secret_token"